johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   <img style="width: 300px" src="/assets/images/diagrams/cs-type-derivation-original-issue.png"></img>
 </div>

 Once the derivation tree reaches the outermost term it breaks.
-There is no type rule for the application of `true` to a lambda term like `(-> false)` since _t-app_ requires the first term to have the type `X -> T` in its premise.
+There is no type rule for the application of something with type `Bool` to something with type `X -> Bool` since _t-app_ requires the first term have the type `X -> T` in its premise.
 It's a type error.

 Previously we saw that this this would result in a type error under evaluation by the CoffeeScript interpreter.
 We also saw that it was easy to construct a term that suffered the same semantic confusion without the type error `(-> (-> true))() -> false`.
 This issue applies to the type derivation as well.